datastax/csharp-driver/doc/features/components/mapper/README.md

    public string Name { get; set; }
 }

-// Get a list of users from DSE
-IEnumerable<User> users = mapper.Fetch<User>("SELECT userid, name FROM users");
+// Get a list of users from Cassandra/DSE IEnumerable<User> users = mapper.Fetch<User>("SELECT userid, name FROM users");
 IEnumerable<User> users = mapper.Fetch<User>("SELECT * FROM users WHERE name = ?", someName);
 ```

 Simple scenarios such as this are possible without doing any further mapping configuration.
-When using parameters,
-use query markers (`?`) instead of hardcoded stringified values, this improves serialization performance and lower
+When using parameters, use query markers (`?`) instead of hardcoded stringified values, this improves serialization performance and lower memory consumption.
-memory consumption.

 The Mapper will create new instances of your classes using the parameter-less constructor.

 ## Configuring mappings

 In many scenarios, you need more control over how your class maps to a CQL table.
-You have two ways of configuring the
+You have two ways of configuring the Mapper:
-Mapper:

 - decorate your classes with attributes
 - define mappings in code using the fluent interface